 “Sure," she said standing up.

-“I’ll get it,” said Eli and Sarah stared at him for a second before sitting back down.
+“I’ll get it," Eli stopped her and Sarah stared at him for a second before sitting back down.

 “I’ll help you," Matt volunteered and followed him.

 A minute later Matt handed Sarah a glass of wine while Eli gave Isabel a neat scotch he had carried between his legs.
 Isabel thanked him and took a large sip.

 “So, dinner won’t be ready for at least an hour," Eli tried to start a conversation.
 Sarah and Matt both nodded but said nothing.